 In this work, we report multiple advances in respond to the above queries.
-We define non-local magic and offer compelling evidence for how it is connected to the hardness in classically simulating incompressible states.
-We provide rigorous bounds as well as computable estimates for non-local magic in any quantum system and show that it is lower bounded by the anti-flatness of the entanglement spectrum and upper bounded by various functions of the R\'enyi entropies.
-When applied to CFTs, we propose a straightforward relationship between magic, entropy, and anti-flatness.
-For theories with holographic dual, we show that the non-local magic controls the amount of gravitational back-reaction in response to stress energy, and thus critical for the emergence of gravity.
+We define nonlocal magic and offer compelling evidence for how it is connected to the hardness in classically simulating incompressible states.
+We provide rigorous bounds as well as computable estimates for nonlocal magic in any quantum system and show that it is lower bounded by the antiflatness of the entanglement spectrum and upper bounded by various functions of the R\'enyi entropies.
+When applied to CFTs, we propose a straightforward relationship between magic, entropy, and antiflatness.
+For theories with holographic dual, we show that the nonlocal magic controls the amount of gravitational backreaction in response to stress energy, and thus critical for the emergence of gravity.